DevEpsilon/suggestions/SuggestionBot/README.md

 Note: The bot will only be online while the command prompt is open, You can buy bot hosting on websites like sparkedhosting, I only recommend doing this if you're planning to have the bot online all the time & you have some knowledge on JavaScript/Discord.js.

-You can use this bot for more commands, Check out https://github.com/Oribuin/TutorialBot for more info.

-Developers MC Server Discord: https://discord.gg/4p3gGwg